lifting-bits/mcsema/README.md

 ## Features

 * Translates 32- and 64-bit Linux ELF and Windows PE binaries to bitcode, including executables and shared libraries for each platform.
-* Supports a large subset of x86 and x86-64 instructions, including most integer, FPU, and SSE operations.
-Use `mcsema-lift --list-supported --arch x86` to see a complete list.
+* Supports a large subset of x86 and x86-64 instructions, including most integer, X87, MMX, SSE, and AVX operations.
 * Runs on both Windows and Linux, and can translate Linux binaries on Windows and Windows binaries on Linux.
-* Output bitcode is compatible with the LLVM 3.8 toolchain.
+* Output bitcode is compatible with the LLVM toolchain (versions 3.5 and up).
 * Translated bitcode can be analyzed or [recompiled as a new, working executable](docs/McsemaWalkthrough.md) with functionality identical to the original.
 * McSema runs on Windows and Linux and has been tested on Windows 7, 10, Ubuntu 14.04, and Ubuntu 16.04.